Louis-Luo-Tech/Big_Data_Tools_Installation_And_Configuration/README.md

 Spark supports the following resource/cluster managers:

-Spark Standalone – a simple cluster manager included with Spark
+Spark Standalone – a simple cluster manager included with Spark(If there are multiple machines, then Spark should be deployed on each machine)

 Apache Mesos – a general cluster manager that can also run Hadoop applications